rohany/StandardML-GPU/docs/index.md

 input sizes, which is a much more fair evaluation of our library.

 Additionally, even at 72 cores, a single GTX 1080 handily beats out parallel Standard ML on this parentheses matching problem.
-While alot of optimizations can be made by programmers using our library, the research code or thrust (such as of writing sections of the primitives yourself, or compressing data to use less memory), in terms of performance given ease of use, our library is the clear choice.
+While there are a lot of low level optimizations that can be made, such as of writing sections of the primitives in raw CUDA, or compressing data to use less memory, in terms of performance given ease of use, our library is the clear choice.

 ## Background